aarondominguezcostas/goCompiler/README.md

 # goCompiler

+GoLang Compiler written in C

+Use "make" command in the project folder to compile the file.
+The executable will be created inside the "build" folder.

 Compilador de Go en C.

 Para compilar el programa, se debe usar el comando "make" en el directorio principal del proyecto.